RobbF/GettingCleaningDataProject/README.md

 II.
 Introduction and Instructions for Use
 =========================================
-The 'mean\_summary" dataset is derived from the much larger Human Activity Recognition Using Smartphones Dataset.
-In order to run the 'run\_analysis.R script', it is necessary to first download the original dataset from the following link:
+The 'mean\_summary' dataset is derived from the much larger Human Activity Recognition Using Smartphones Dataset.
+In order to run the 'run\_analysis.R script', it is necessary to first download this original dataset from the following link:

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-This file should be unpacked in the same folder where you have stored the 'run\_analysis.R' script.
+This zip file should be unpacked in the same folder where you have stored the 'run\_analysis.R' script.
 After this file is unpacked, the 'run\_analysis.R' script can be run, which will result in the subset dataset ('mean\_summary.txt') being created and saved inside the UCI Har Dataset folder (the top level folder for the larger dataset).

 III.
 Description of the 'run\_analysis.R' Script